-However, this function has two drawbacks that must be taken into account:
+However, this function has two drawbacks that must take into account:

 - When activated, the recording of the route starts again at 0, as if starting a new record.
 All course data seems lost (track, distance, etc.).
-Once the trip is over, and the data from the trip is analyzed, the entire route has been recorded.
-On the other hand, the trip data recorded before the activation of the feedback function are lost and are not taken into account in the statistics (distance traveled, etc.).
+Once the trip is over, and the trip data is analyzed, the entire route has been recorded.
+On the other hand, the trip data recorded before the feedback function activation are lost and are not taken into account in the statistics (distance traveled, etc.).

-- If you make two trips during the day, the watch remembers the starting point of the first trip.
+- If you make two trips during the day, the watch remembers the first trip’s starting point.
 So if you use the return function on the second exit, the return direction will tell you the starting point of the early departure.

-The function can also be improved.
-Guidance to the points of interest (POIs) saved in the watch is very precise (including the distance remaining to be traveled, the difference in altitude, etc.).
+It can also improve the function.
+Guidance to the points of interest (POIs) saved in the watch is exact (including the distance remaining to be traveled, the difference in altitude, etc.).
 One could imagine the same precision for the return direction function.

 Planning and navigation along a saved route

 Suunto Traverse helps you navigate along a planned route.
 All you have to do is download a route saved in the Movescount application to the watch and start navigation.
-The track shows you the way to follow and all the data of the route, including any POIs (points of interest).
+The track shows you the way to follow and all the route data, including any POIs (points of interest).
 All you have to do is follow the track displayed on the screen.

 You can upload your routes (those that you have saved yourself) or those of the community.
-You can also create your routes from a map (see our section The interface).
-This efficient option allows you to prepare your outing at home, to precisely define the circuit and the POIs you want to explore (in theory because we have not managed to program them on the Traverse, see our section The interface).
+You can also create your routes from a map (see our section, The interface).
+This efficient option allows you to prepare your outing at home, precisely define the circuit and the POIs you want to explore (in theory, because we have not managed to program them on the Traverse, see our section The interface).

 Points of interest (POIs): precise recording and guidance

-One of the main advantages of Suunto Traverse is its ability to guide you with high precision to POIs (points of interest) saved in your watch or that you have collected during your trip or a previous one route.
+One of Suunto Traverse’s main advantages is its ability to guide you with high precision to POIs (points of interest) saved in your watch or that you have collected during your trip or a previous route.

 POIs are positioned (GPS coordinates), indicating a landmark or curiosity on your route.
 For example, a waterfall, an aesthetic point of view, a monument.
 In short, any aspect of interest to record or see.
-We can easily imagine memorizing the coordinates of a place in a big city that we are visiting so that we can return there later in the day or know where it is on a map.
+We can easily imagine memorizing the coordinates of a place in a big city that we are visiting to return there later in the day or know where it is on a map.

 Suunto Traverse can store up to 250 POIs in memory.
 You can save a POI at the touch of a button.
 Using a less linear combination, you can also define the type of POI from a long list offered by the watch (campsite, monument, cave, etc.).